osamuaoki/cg56/rev01.md

    always connected to the key switches.
 Cathode side with bar are connected within each column.

-1. Use tester to check keyboard connections and check insulation with reverse bias for each diode.
-Since diodes needs to be squeezed into tight space, there is a fairly good change of shorting unexpectedly.
+1. Use tester to check keyboard connections in ohm mode.
+(Please note that, in ohm mode of modern multimater, diode appears as insulator for both directions.)

+1. Use tester to check forward and reverse voltage drop across each diode to be around 0.5V-0.6V and OL (overrange) to make sure each diode pointing the right direction and not shorted.
+It is easy to overlook the cathode marking.

 1. Connect MCU board to parts.